Installation

 from source:

-go install github.com/brimdata/super/cmd/super@latest
+go install github.com/brimdata/super/cmd/super@main

 This installs the super